How to Decorate Pretty Planters with Vinyl

 About These White Ceramic Pots

 I bought these three small planters a few weeks ago at the St. Vincent de Paul Thrift Store.
 It was my first visit and I was impressed with the variety and scale of their offerings.
-Ironically, when I was in Atlanta last week, my younger daughter and I went to the St. Vincent de Paul Thrift Store there.
+Ironically, when I was most recently in Atlanta, my younger daughter and I went to the St. Vincent de Paul Thrift Store there.

 I can’t resist white pots.
-Although they are plain planters, they were in excellent condition.
+These are plain planters, but they were in excellent condition.
 The two smaller ones were $3.49 each and the larger one was $4.49.

 I liked the shapes and thought they would be perfect for adding vinyl decals.